GabeScott/standard-works-vault/General Conference/2001 October - “Be Thou an Example”.md

 # “Be Thou an Example”

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the October session of the 2001 General Conference*

+>*Fill your mind with truth; fill your heart with love; fill your life with service.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/be-thou-an-example?lang=eng)